Klown Kamp Massacre: Plot

-When she does, there is a moment of silence, and suddenly, everyone in the crowd starts laughing, revealing that the movie's events were all one big and elaborate prank TV show, You've Been Clown'd! with Valerie as the winner.
-Bonzo reveals he was in on it the whole time to be on national television again.
-Edwin was none other than Vic Vickers (Lloyd Kaufman).
-During the credits, the movie's final reveal is that Valerie ended up in an insane asylum due to her trauma.
-The real Edwin the Clown watches this all unfold on TV and angrily exclaims he'll kill all of them for doing this to Valerie.
+A crowd starts laughing, revealing that the movie's events were all one big and elaborate prank TV show, You've Been Clown'd! with Valerie as the winner.
+Edwin was none other than Vic Vickers.
+During the credits, Valerie is last seen in a catatonic state, having been committed to an asylum.
+The real Edwin the Clown watches this on TV and angrily exclaims that he will kill all of them for doing this to her.

 Cast

 Reception

 HorrorNews.net gave the film a favourable review mentioning that it "delivers the gore while maintaining a tongue-in-cheek atmosphere.
 Jeremy Biltz from DVD Talk gave the film 3/5 stars, writing, "Klown Kamp Massacre is a film that goes for the gag with delighted abandon, and doesn't really care what taboos or sacred cows it runs down in the process.
 It's not exactly a high quality endeavor, but it delivers enough laughs and fun gore effects that it works for the thin slice of the slasher comedy genre it's aiming at."